Women Refugee Route

-Women Refugee Route (WRR)’s mission is to start a positive cycle in which refugee women are considered not as simple recipients of services and support, but as actors of change for themselves and their communities.
-WRR projects aim at empowering refugee women to raise their own voice on the matters that concern them, and to support them to use their potential to the fullest with a view to generate creativity and change.
-Taking into account their mobility, WRR trains refugee women on advocacy and empowerment, and provide them with tools they can use anywhere to find employment and integrate in their host countries.
+WRR’s mission is to start a positive cycle in which refugee women become advocates for themselves and their communities.
+They should be considered not as simple recipients of services and support, but as actors of change.
+WRR projects aim at reducing the information gap on the ground and support refugee women to have access to their rights, while empowering them to use their own voice on the matters that concern them, to use their potential to the fullest with a view to generate creativity and change.

 WRR’s ultimate goal is to empower refugee women to become self-advocates and raise their voices to respond to the decisions which directly concern and impact them.

 However, advocacy is a language, and the spheres where policy is made are not readily accessible to everyone.
 Therefore, we aim to train refugee women on advocacy, by giving them the necessary knowledge to enter the advocacy world.
 With these trainings, WRR provides refugee women with tools to better integrate in host communities, become active actors of their host societies and bring about the change they want to see for refugee women, through taking part in policy-making.

 Research shows that while the refugee crisis is tough on everyone, refugee women are made vulnerable among refugees: gender-based violence, lack of access to sexual and reproductive healthcare and to safe spaces are some of the many specific obstacles they face.
 The refugee protection system is in many ways gender- blind as it does not take this into account.
 Support for refugee women on the ground is scarce or hardly available.
 In the meantime, gender-blind policy and support programmes continue to be made, without refugee women being taken into account or being consulted.